Census Date

 For Federal SEOG, the student must be enrolled full time and in attendance.
 The student will not be eligible for this grant_for courses which he/she does not attend.

-For Federal Direct Stafford Loan recipients, the student must be enrolled in at least six credit hours on the freeze date and on the day the student’s loan is disbursed.
+For Federal Direct Stafford Loan recipients, the student must be enrolled in at least six credit hours on the census date and on the day the student’s loan is disbursed.
 The student also must be registered attending.

-Students who withdraw or do not complete classes
+Students who withdraw or do not complete classes:

 Students who withdraw from all classes, stop attending all of their classes, and/or do not complete all courses for which they have registered must abide by the Return of Title IV Funds policy.
 As a result, a student could owe an overpayment to a grant program, owe funds to the College, and/or may jeopardize eligibility for future financial aid.